New Supermac’s outlets drive growth at fast-food group

 Supermac’s on O’Connell Street in Dublin.

-Galway entrepreneur Pat McDonagh plans to sell off the remaining pubs he owns in the US Midwest in the coming years.
+Galway entrepreneur Pat McDonagh plans to sell off his remaining pubs in the US Midwest in the coming years.

 Speaking to The Irish Times, Mr McDonagh said that some have been sold and he’s planning to sell more.
 “It’s difficult to run them from over here and we’ve a lot to do over here,” he said.

-Mr McDonagh was speaking after recently filed accounts show the group owned by him and his wife Una increased profits by more than a third.
+Mr McDonagh was speaking after recently filed accounts show the group he owns with his wife, Una, increased profits by more than a third.

-Revenue, meanwhile, increased 15 per cent to €157 million with growth driven by the motorway service stations and Supermac’s outlets.
+Sales were 15 per cent higher at €157 million, driven by the motorway service stations and Supermac’s outlets.

-Apart from Mr McDonagh’s fast-food outlets, his empire includes a series of hotels like the Killeshin hotel in Laois, Castletroy Park Hotel in Limerick, the Charleville Park in Cork, Lough Rea hotel in Galway and the Athlone Springs which was acquired this year.
+Apart from Mr McDonagh’s fast-food outlets, his empire includes a series of hotels, including the Killeshin hotel in Laois, Castletroy Park Hotel in Limerick, the Charleville Park in Cork, Lough Rea hotel in Galway and the Athlone Springs which was acquired this year.

 Mr McDonagh expects to acquire another hotel in the new year, he said.